merrygin/TippingPigs/README.md

 You can pause and unpause the game by pressing "E".
 This also gets rid of the infotexts.

-Keep an eye on the
+Keep an eye on the tile tracker graphs on the right.
+There you will be able to see en detail if and when a tipping point is crossed.

 [MORE INFO ON THIS PROJECT COMING ...
 AT SOME POINT]